 [Editor’s note: Black Friday is upon us even sooner than usual this year (in order to compensate for supply chain issues), along with its all-too-familiar sense of moral conflict.
 Many of us are asking questions like, “To what degree can I participate in this without selling my soul to American consumerism?”
 Well, great question.
-Last year, Executive Director Pete Peterson wrote a helpful post exploring some of those tensions and why the Rabbit Room chooses to participate in Black Friday.
+A couple years ago, Executive Director Pete Peterson wrote a helpful post exploring some of those tensions and why the Rabbit Room chooses to participate in Black Friday.
 We’re re-sharing it here, along with some of the deals that we are offering this year in the Rabbit Room Store.]

 It’s become a yearly tradition for the Rabbit Room to join in the Black Friday madness, and I’ll be honest: there’s always a part of me that’s uncomfortable with it.
 Especially since we became a non-profit organization, I feel a degree of disparity when we jump wholeheartedly into something that seems so commercial.

 In a recent staff meeting, the topic came up and we really asked ourselves why?
 Why participate?
 Should we?
 Is this appropriate?
 Is this participation in the madness of material culture in line with the Rabbit Room’s mission to create and curate music, story, and art to nourish Christ-centered communities for the life of the world?

 I think the answer we arrived at is something worth sharing with our readers, our members, our donors and supporters.
 And what it comes down to is one word: generosity.